Quarri6343/LDLib-MultiLoader/README.md

-# LDLib--Architectury
+# LDLib--MultiLoader
-A template based on Architectury for creating addons for LDLib on Forge, Fabric, and Quilt, simultaneously.
+A template based for creating addons for LDLib on Forge, Fabric, and Quilt, simultaneously.